-We envision ultimate to be a sport where women have the equivalent experience as men.
+We envision ultimate to be a sport where women feel as included as men.
 Unfortunately, that’s not the reality for many women in the VUL.

 We hear anecdotally and in surveys about the challenges women encounter playing ultimate.
 Women get thrown to less frequently, are less likely to be handlers, and are less frequently in leadership roles than men.

 To shift our co-ed leagues towards gender equity, the VUL runs several programs and initiatives for women, as highlighted below.

 We recognize that this process also requires our efforts to:

-- Increase the awareness that women experience the game differently than other genders, especially men
+- Increase the awareness that women experience the game differently than men

 - Support women to be equipped with knowledge and skills on the field

 - Support women to take on leadership positions